scaleoutsean/awesome-solidfire/README.md

 ### Logging and Monitoring

-Q: I'd like to do some SoliFire logging stuff, how do SolidFire logs look like?
+Q: I'd like to do something with SoliFire logs, how do SolidFire logs look like?

 A: The following lines were obtained by forwarding SolidFire cluster log to syslog-ng (from which we can forward it elsewhere): the second is an API call and therefore in the JSON format).
 Element Software creates log using the rsyslog format (RFC-5424 and RFC-3164 (source: [Wikipedia](https://en.wikipedia.org/wiki/Rsyslog#Protocol)) and timestamps (format: `MMM  d HH:mm:ss`; RFC-3336).
 To make archived SolidFire logs more useful we'd have to create several filters (to gather only useful content and convert it to a format that's easier to analyse) somewhere along our log forwarding path.
 For comparison, vRealize Log Insight accepts formats in RFC-6587, RFC-5424, and RFC-3164 - see the Log Insight [link above](#vmware--blue-medora-true-visibility-for-vmware-vrealize-operations).